falldamagestudio/UE4-GHA-BuildSystem/OPERATION.md

 * Create an App Engine application in the project.
 Create it in the location where you will run the watchdog.

 * Add a new Service Account to the project.
 Name it `GitHub Actions Build System`.
-Grant it the Project Editor role.
+Grant it the Project Owner role.
 * Create a key for the service account, in JSON format.
 Hold on to it for the GitHub setup step.